Haiiah/gonzmg88.github.io/_posts/2018-04-19-VariationalFreeEnergy.md

 \end{aligned}
 $$

-* _If you manage to do this integral without driving you crazy let me know_
+* _If you manage to do this integral without getting crazy let me know_
 * _The only difference between this noise free predictive posterior and the "standard" predictive posterior ($$p(y^\star \mid y) $$ is that we have to add $\sigma^2 I $ to the variance of the later)_. <a onclick="$('#predictive_posterior').slideToggle();">[Click here to see why]</a>

 <div id="predictive_posterior" class="input_hidden" markdown="1">